AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 If the Receiver has limitations on the JPEG XS video streams that it supports, the Receiver resource MUST indicate the constraints using [BCP-004-01][] Receiver Capabilities.
 The `constraint_sets` parameter within the `caps` object can be used to describe combinations of frame rates, width and height, and other parameters which the receiver can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers.

-The following parameter constraints have been registered initially for use with JPEG XS:
+The following parameter constraints can be used to express limits specifically defined by ISO/IEC 21122 and RFC 9134 for JPEG XS decoders:

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#profile)
 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#level)